Table Rate Shipping

 ↑ Back to top

-It’s all going well for Dave, but he realized that the basic shipping rate goes up when people buy more than 50 t-shirts.
-He needs to add another rate.
+It’s all going well for Dave, but realized the basic shipping rate goes up when people buy more than 50 t-shirts.
+The shop needs another rate.
 The original rate is edited to a Minimum of 1 and a Maximum of 49.
-And he adds the following rule:

 3. Min:50 Max:1000